 First of all, it’s important to mention the water-saving feature of dual flush toilets.
 They come with two levels, respectively the lower and higher level.
 The lower one will use less water to flush what’s inside, while the higher one will be able to deal with solid waste.
 Single flush toilets would use the same amount of water for any type of flush, which would end up wasting a lot of water if all you need to flush is liquid waste.
 Therefore, a dual flush toilet will help reduce water bills and you’ll get to save some money.

 Thanks to this feature, dual flush toilets are more environmentally friendly.
 They use less water to operate, so if you want to be eco-friendly while using your toilet, a dual-flush unit is the best option for you.
-This model will also work as a quiet flush toilet when you use the low level.
+This model will also work as a quiet flush toilet when you use a low level.

 Conversely, single-flush toilets may not save water, but they are easy to use.
 They have only one button or lever, so it’s quite obvious how to use the flush.
 Dual-flush toilets have two buttons, and if someone hasn’t used such a toilet before, it will be a little confusing.
 Add that to the fact that the smaller button may be harder to push.
 This problem doesn’t occur with single flush toilets.